Coronavirus – general information and guidance for members

 GuildHE is meeting regularly with colleagues from different government departments and are part of the sector stakeholder group.
 As such, we will be updating this page frequently and sending out regular updates.
-There has not been any formal notification, as of yet, that universities and colleges might be asked to close for any period of time, though this is now a distinct possibility.
-It would, therefore, be prudent to consider what this could mean for your institution and take steps that might help to alleviate possible disruption.

 2. UPDATED Office for Students positionGo to the top

 The OfS’s guidance includes information on the reduced regulatory burden due to the current situation.

 3. Coronavirus (COVID-19): what you need to doGo to the top

 - Only go outside for food, health reasons or work (but only if you cannot work from home)

 - Stay 2 metres (6ft) away from other people

 - Wash your hands as soon as you get home

 You can spread the virus even if you don’t have symptoms.

 4. Coronavirus (COVID-19): guidance on isolation for residential educational settingsGo to the top